ligato/docs/docs/intro/framework.md

 Extending the code base does not mean that all plugins are present in all apps.
 Again, developers can cherry-pick the plugins best suited for their management or control plane app.
 For example, if an app does not require a KV store, cn-infra's  KV data store plugins need not be included.

+---

 ### VPP Agent

-The VPP Agent (VPP agent) is composed of a set of VPP-specific plugins.
+The VPP Agent is composed of a set of VPP-specific plugins.
 Used in combination with cn-infra, CNFs and apps can be developed to interact with other services/microservices in a cloud-native environment.
 For example, a CNF might need to interact with an external KV data store to receive configuration updates.

 The VPP agent exposes VPP functionality to client app components via a higher-level model-driven API construct.
 Clients that consume this API are: